mcdafydd/scini-cockpit/README.md

 ## Workflow for OpenROV Cockpit

-The primary service you will probably edit is the fork of openrov-cockpit, which serves as the interface between surface users and everything on the ROV.
+The piloting interface and main ROV event loop comes from openrov-cockpit.
 One way to quickly test changes during development is to:

 0. Clone a local copy of the repository from `https://github.com/mcdafydd/openrov-cockpit`.
 1. Checkout the `platform/scini-dev` branch (which should be up to date with the 'master' `platform/scini` branch.